microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 **Important APIs:** [TeachingTip class]() [Link TODO]

 A teaching tip may be light-dismiss or require explicit action to close.
-A teaching tip can point at an element or be used without an element to point at.
+A teaching tip can target a specific UI element with its tail and also be used without a tail or target.

 ### Is this the right control?